 Smoking vs. Vaping

-The last thing we wish to do is get involved in a case of ‘whataboutism’ but the fact is, tobacco smoking is infinitely more dangerous than vaping.
+The last thing we wish to do is get involved in a case of ‘whataboutism’ but the fact is, tobacco smoking is more dangerous than vaping.
 Yes, the deaths from vaping are an extremely concerning issue.
 However, the government wants to ban an industry for what is likely fewer than 100 deaths in a year.
-The sudden spike in fatalities suggests the figure will increase in 2020, but how does it compare to cigarettes?
+The sudden spike in fatalities suggests the figure will continue to increase, but how does it compare to cigarettes?

 Smoking kills approximately 480,000 Americans each year.
 Over 16 million of us live with a disease caused by smoking.
 Here are some other quick stats: